Current Size: 100%

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library..

 Drop in for an afternoon movie at the North Quincy Branch, every Wednesday starting at 2:00 p.m.

 - July 22: Focus (R)

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library.

 All our book discussions are open to all readers and no advance registration is required.
 New participants are always welcome.
 To see a list of upcoming book club meeting dates and book titles, check out our Book Clubs page.
 Copies of current titles are available for pickup at the Main Library checkout desk.

 This discussion group meets one Friday per month at 10:00 a.m. and focuses on world literature.
-On Friday, May 9, we will discuss The Elegance of the Hedgehog by Muriel Barbery.
+On Friday, July 10, we will discuss Lucky Us by Amy Bloom.
 For more information, call Julie at 617-376-1332.